Nicola1971/JobScheduler/README.md

 # JobScheduler

 JobScheduler Module for Evolution CMS
-It is a replacement for cron jobs on Unix or scheduled tasks
+It is a replacement for cron jobs or scheduled tasks

 Based on : PhpJobScheduler www.phpjobscheduler.co.uk